Good Luck to You, Leo Grande: Plot

 Nancy books Leo for a third session in the same room.
-He performs oral sex on her, the second item on her list, which she enjoys, saying her body 'is now a wonder' and 'a pleasure playground', but does not bring her to orgasm.
+He performs oral sex on her, the second item on her list, which she enjoys, saying her body "is now a wonder" and "a pleasure playground", but does not bring her to orgasm.
 She admits to cyberstalking and uncovering Leo's real name, Connor.
 Upset that she hasn't respected his boundaries, Leo tells her not to book him again.
 Nancy suggests her looking him up is because she thought he was proud of his work and that they were getting to know one another.
-Leo says how would she like it if he were to expose her as a client.
-Leo leaves but returns for his mobile phone and throws bedding about in his search.
+Leo asks how would she like it if he were to expose her as a client.
+Leo leaves but returns for his forgotten mobile phone and throws bedding about in his search.
 Nancy encourages him to tell his family about his work, even offering to speak to his mother.
 Leo reveals that his mother tells people he is dead and disowned him when he was fifteen.
 He restates that he believes Nancy wants the nice version of his life not the truth, and leaves once more.

-Nancy books Leo for a fourth session, arranging to meet in the hotel's cafe where one of the waitresses, Becky, turns out to be one of Nancy’s former students.
+Nancy books Leo for a fourth session, arranging to meet in the hotel's cafe where one of the waitresses, Becky, turns out to be one of Nancy's former pupils.
 Nancy thanks Leo for her newfound confidence and sexual awakening, and has discreetly recommended him to several friends.
 She admits her real name is Susan Robinson, and that he is the only true adventure she has ever had.
 Becky interrupts with a story about Susan shaming her and her friends for their short skirts, calling them "sluts".

 Leo has revealed his job to his brother, reconnecting with him.
 He also explains that his mother disowned him after catching him and several friends having group sex; she no longer acknowledges his existence, even walking past him in the street.
 Susan apologises to Becky for her past judgmental behaviour, confessing her real relationship to Leo and recommending his services.

 Susan and Leo enjoy a final session in their room, passionately engaging in all the remaining acts on Susan's list, but she is still yet to orgasm.
 While Leo looks for a sex toy, Susan watches him walk around naked and masturbates, giving herself her first orgasm.
 She thanks Leo, telling him this will be their final session, as she does not need him anymore.
 They part amicably.
 Alone, Susan appreciates her own naked body.